 3. It can be a great way to settle in

 Studying for an English Language Preparation Course in the UK is a great way to get settled in before starting your more challenging academic programme.
-The courses last from one to three terms.
+The courses last from one or two terms.
 They provide a great opportunity to become acclimatised, get used to the university and make friends.
 If it’s your first time away from home, this can be an important way to prepare yourself for student life.

 4. It will improve your confidence